jerryzhangdev/hydrogen-developer-docs/docs/source/index.rst

 Please use the search or use the table of content below to navigate around!

-Switch To V2
+Migrate To V2
 ------------

 V1 will be deprecated on 6/20/2020 and will stop working.
 Please migrate to v2 as soon as possible by change v1 in the url to v2 and by obtaining a new auth token.
+See more `here <https://developer.hydrogenbot.xyz/en/latest/migratetov2.html>`_ for migration guide.

 Base URL